Gas Safety Certificates: What Landlords Need To Know

 Landlords need to renew their gas safety certificates every year.

-According to the Gas Safety Regulations 2018, landlords are required to renew their gas safety certificates up to two months prior to the deadline date (which is 12 months from the prior inspection).
-Once the check has been undertaken, however, the gas safety record is treated as if it had been carried out on the very last day of the cycle to ensure no shortening on safety cycles and reduce the issue of over-compliance.
+Once the check has been completed, the record is treated as if it were carried out on the last day of the 12-month period to ensure no shortening of safety cycles and to reduce over-compliance.

-For example, if your current gas safety certificate was completed on September 1st 2021, you could carry out your next gas safety check from July 1st 2022 and your new certificate would be valid from September 1st 2022.
+If your current gas safety certificate expires on October 1st, 2025, you could carry out your gas safety check on August 1st, 2025, and your new certificate will still be valid until October 1st, 2025.

-It is important to note that in the event that a landlord cannot provide evidence of the two previous gas safety records, the expiry date of the current gas safety record will be used as 12 months from actual the date gas safety check.
+If you cannot provide evidence of the two previous gas safety records, the expiry date of the current gas safety record will be used as 12 months from the date of the last gas safety check.

 An annual gas safety check involves employing a certified Gas Safe registered Engineer.
 They will need to visit your property and inspect any gas appliances, such as a gas oven, boiler and hot water cylinder.